Why We Do What We Do at Telos

 Strategic Objectives | What do we seek to deliver?

-At Telos, we are not playing by the rules set by the attention economy, nor are we competing in the race to the bottom of the brainstem by exploiting human weaknesses to addict users.
-We believe that what will inevitably displace social media in the future is a technology that converts users into customers.
-Instead of propagating confusion and disinformation, it will be a reliable source of trusted insight.
-Instead of shallow connections, it will foster life-long companionships.
-Instead of fighting for our attention, it will, for the first time, be a framework that supports our intentions.
+At Telos, we are not playing by the rules of the attention economy, nor are we competing in the race to the bottom by exploiting human weaknesses to addict users.
+We believe the future of this industry lies in technology that converts users into happy customers.
+Instead of propagating confusion and disinformation, it will provide trusted insight.
+Instead of fostering shallow junk connections, it will nurture lifelong companionships.
+Most importantly, Instead of capturing and holding our attention, it will, for the first time, support our intention.

 The attention economy is the forcing function behind social media’s proliferation of persuasion technology.
 Hence the reason why billions of people are exposed to extremely sophisticated adversarial technology that undermines relationships, intentions, and well-being.
 The larger counter-movement has been termed responsible technology and is best understood as the equivalent of what clean tech is to the fossil fuel industry.
 We believe the best way to counteract the attention economy is by offering a viable alternative to social media.